Lex2Sent: A bagging approach to unsupervised sentiment analysis: Lex2Sent

 \subsection{Algorithm and Implementation}

-We propose the lexicon-based Lex2Sent method, which uses the following steps.
 In training, the algorithm iterates over a grid, calculating models for different training epochs, context window sizes and embedding dimensions.
 For our application, we use a 3$\times$3$\times$4-grid, which turns out to be sufficiently beneficial in application while remaining computationally feasible.
-The parameters are chosen from an equidistant set over reasonable parameter choices.
+The parameters are chosen from an equidistant set over reasonable parameter choices (see \autoref{shuf_pseudo} for the parameter choices).
 The grid can be adjusted according to the practitioner's problem at hand.
 For instance, a smaller grid is faster to train, but a larger grid will lead to more robust results.
-In each iteration, the current parameter-combination for the Doc2Vec model is chosen from the grid and the corpus is resampled using e.g. one of the resampling procedures proposed in \autoref{resamp}.
-As BWord allows for more variation in the resampled texts, we will focus on BWord as the default resampling procedure.
-The resampled documents are sorted ascendingly by their respective absolute lexicon score using the lexicon Lex2Sent is based on.
+In each iteration, the parameter combination for the Doc2Vec model is chosen from the grid and the corpus is resampled.
+The resampled documents are sorted ascendingly by their respective absolute lexicon score.
 Then we train a Doc2Vec model and calculate the \textit{diff} vector for all iterations.
 The classification task is performed by using the component-wise arithmetic mean of all the $36$ \textit{diff}-vectors.
 The algorithm is described as pseudocode in \autoref{shuf_pseudo}.